 A previous theory is that the enormous frame of dinosaurs correlated with oxygen content in the atmosphere.
 But we mostly attribute the biology and evolutionary pressure for which these reptile-like mammals grew extraordinarily in size.

 - DINOSAUR EGGS: For example, dinosaurs laid small eggs on land.
 This allowed baby dinosaurs to grow outside their mother’s bodies.
 Unlike humans, babies are constrained to the size of their mothers.

 - ECOLOGICAL ADVANTAGE: Lastly, dinosaurs that were larger gained an ecological advantage.
-For example, dinosaurs with longer necks could reach higher for foods.
+For example, dinosaurs with longer necks could reach higher for food.
 Like an evolutionary arms war, the larger, carnivorous dinosaurs at the top of the food chain gained a significant energy advantage.

 But throughout history, bigger is not always better.
 The only survivor is feathered dinosaurs which are the birds we see flying today.

 About 66 million years ago, 75% of species became extinct during the Cretaceous–Paleogene Extinction.
 Rates of extinction broadly swept the land, sea, and air.
 In the oceans, ammonites disappeared.

 All non-avian dinosaurs became extinct.
 But avian dinosaurs survived because it was birds that descended from theropod dinosaurs.
 Eventually, mammals emerged as dominant large land animals.

 The cause of this extinction event was an asteroid impact which left an impact called the Chicxulub Crater.
 Also, giant floor basalts aggravated called Deccan Traps.